If you are interested in scheduling an advising appointment, please note the following:

 - Online access to schedule advising appointments is restricted to declared majors only

 - Certificate students do not need to schedule an appointment regarding certificate details and progress.
-Certificate students who have questions should email email@example.com
+Certificate students who have questions should attend walk-in certificate advising hours or email firstname.lastname@example.org

 - Students do not need an appointment for a graduation check.
 Instead, request a review by emailing email@example.com